llvm-git-migration/llvm-project/flang/docs/DoConcurrentConversionToOpenMP.md

 From the above quotes, it seems there is an equivalence between the IV of a `do concurrent` loop and a variable with a `LOCAL` locality specifier (equivalent to OpenMP's `private` clause).
-Which means that we should probably localize/privatize a `do concurernt` loop's IV even if it is not perfectly nested in the nest we are parallelizing.
+Which means that we should probably localize/privatize a `do concurrent` loop's IV even if it is not perfectly nested in the nest we are parallelizing.
 For now, however, we **do not** do that as pointed out previously.
 In the near future, we propose a middle-ground solution (see the Next steps section for more details).